Harvard Extension School

-TA Renee Chipman will conduct an online Q&A session (web conference) every Sunday starting at 12:00pm EDT.
+TA Renee Chipman will conduct an optional online Q&A session (web conference) on Mondays, 2:00pm-3:00pm (this was changed).
+There will be time for additional questions from 3:00-3:30pm if needed.
 Recording will be available.

-In addition, Robert Winters will hold an informal pre-class Q&A session in our regular lecture hall (Harvard Hall 201) starting ~7:00pm or earlier.
+In addition, Robert Winters will hold an informal pre-class Q&A session in Harvard Hall 103 starting ~7:00pm.
 The purpose of this session is to resolve questions raised after you have struggled mightily with the homework but were either unsuccessful on some problems or have some doubts.
 Please don't use this session simply to get answers without having dedicated some time on every homework problem.

 Teaching Assistant Renée Chipman will also be available for small group sessions and individual assistance on request (if agreeable times can be arranged).